All Episodes

 Blake and I went to a bunch of polling places where the lines were long and encouraged people to stay in line, took pictures with them, talked to voters.

-These people are true patriotic Americans who are so fed up and they know that their vote is their voice, and they were willing to stand in line.
+These people are true patriotic Americans who are so fed up and they know that their vote is their voice and they were willing to stand in line.

 But I think we lost some people in line.

-I just talked to a friend who uh lives up in Anthem, a very Republican part of Maricopa County.
+I just talked to a friend who lives up in Anthem, a very Republican part of Maricopa County.

-He said the line was two and a half hours all day, and a lot of retirees live up there.
+He said the line was two and a half hours all day and a lot of retirees live up there.

-It's hard to stand in line when you have health problems or two and listen, I've I've I've done meet and greets the last five, six hours.
+It's hard to stand in line when you have health problems.

-Uh so uh so this is fascinating to me.
+So this is fascinating to me.

 So this is not over in terms of the Senate race either.

-We're all we're being told is to prepare for days and days of counting.
+All we're being told is to prepare for days and days of counting.

-They they can count votes.
+They can count votes.

-And so and we're still waiting for, you know, did Adam Laxalt win.
+And so, and we're still waiting for, you know, did Adam Laxalt win?

 Okay, they made the official announcement.